There are a number of Australian

 Government initiatives under which psychologists are eligible to provide services under Medicare.
 To provide services, psychologists must meet the eligibility requirements for the particular Medicare item, as set out in the information on these web pages.

 Medicare benefits are available for a range of specified psychology services for people with certain conditions, as summarised below.
 To receive psychological services under Medicare, a person must be referred by his/her GP or in some instances by a psychiatrist or a paediatrician.
 The full requirements for provision of psychological services in the following areas must be understood before services are provided.
-Select from the options below or browse the A-Z topic list.
+Select from the options below.

 Medicare – services provided by psychologists